Ameer-Hamza-Khetran/learning-threeJs/step00_getting-started/README.md

 # Step by Step Instructions to setup threeJs with NextJs & Chakra-Ui

 Detailed instructions are provided in the notion file.
-It also allows you to comment for recommending a change or asking relevant questions.
+Please make a comment for recommending a change or asking relevant questions.

 https://trapezoidal-height-4c2.notion.site/Getting-Started-with-ThreeJs-NextJs-ChakraUi-4cc5cedd118e48cebe2f122c077054ca?pvs=4